S-B001/supreme-group-frontend/README.md

 - **Frontend Framework**: React (with TypeScript)
 - **Build Tool**: Vite (chosen for its fast performance)
 - **Styling**: Tailwind CSS
-- **State Management**: Not used, as the project doesn't require it currently
+- **State Management**: Used only for component-based state handling.
 - **Deployment**: Vercel

 ---